-Frankly, it surprises me to no end why women are not waving their collective fists in the air, voices united in song, harmoniously belting out the chorus of Aretha Franklin’s classic 1970s hit, ‘Respect’.
+Frankly, it surprises me to no end why women are not waving their collective fists in the air, voices united in song, harmoniously belting out the chorus to Aretha Franklin’s classic 1970s hit, “Respect”.

-In collegiate, national and international cross-country racing, men typically compete on courses measured to be 8, 10 or 12k.
-Women race only 5k, 6k or 8k.
+In collegiate, national and international cross-country racing, men typically compete on courses measured to be 10 or 12K.
+Women have raced mainly 5k, 6k or 8k.

 Sing it with me sisters!

 Find out what it means to me